profDarlanBrito/RoutePlanner/README.md

-convex_hull (Generates an optimized route around objects in the scene using COPS) view_point (Captures images of objects in the scene using CoppeliaSim) point_cloud (Performs reconstruction from the images)
+convex_hull (Generates an optimized route around objects in the scene using COPS) view_point (Captures images of objects in the scene using CoppeliaSim) point_cloud (Performs reconstruction from the images) poisson_check (Check if the Poisson mesh was generated, if not, create it using `fused.ply` file)
 ```
 To execute, use the RouteOptimization.py script, for example:
 ```